Aritgon/Netflix-content-analysis/README.md

 ### 📍 Final thoughts & key takeaways
 This case study explored Netflix's content strategy and its high audience engagement using SQL and EXCEL.
 Key findings include:
 - **Movie dominance** remained strong which peaked in 2018.
 Though TV Shows have shown significant growth since 2016.
-- **Genres like International Movies, Dramas and Comedies** are the majority in Netflix's content catalog.
+- **Genres like International Movies, Actions, adventures and Comedies** are the majority in Netflix's content catalog.
 - **Target audience is primarily Teens and adults** which is shaping Netflix's content strategy.
 - There's a noticeable shift towards producing **shorter contents in recent years**, reflecting bulk-production strategy.
 - USA has produced 44% of movies and 35% of TV shows alone, helping Netflix's bulk production strategy.